NachiketSLele/SIEM/introduction-to-siem.md

-# TryHackMe: Introduction to SIEM
+# Introduction to SIEM

 ## Overview
-A theory-focused room introducing SIEM — what it is, why a SOC relies on it, and how it turns scattered logs into detections.
+SIEM — what it is, why a SOCrelies on it, and how it turns scattered logs into detections.
 This was my grounding in the concepts before working hands-on with a tool like Splunk.

-**Platform:** TryHackMe
 **Focus:** SIEM fundamentals, log sources, correlation, detection rules

 ## What I learned